waiyanhein/standalone-auto-complete/README.md

 ####Options
 ######search_start_limit : default value is 2
-That is the setting for the start when the limited number of word is enterd.
-For example, it you set it to 3 and it you enter only two words in search box, it will not start working.
+That is the setting for the search to start when the limited number of words are enterd.
+For example, it you set it to 3 and you enter only two words in search box, auto complete will not start working.
 ######url
-This is the url to detch data from server.
+This is the url to fetch data from server.
 This field is essential.
 Use like in the above example.
 ######s_item_border : default value is "2px solid #6699ff"
 This is the default value for selected item border.
-Selected item mean when you choose item from result using up or down arrow key on keyboard, current item will be hightlighted with the border in this css value.
+Selected item means when you choose item from result using up or down arrow key on keyboard, current item will be hightlighted with the border in this css value.
 Note you have to set the full css rule as mentioned default value.
 ######item_border : default value is "1px solid #cccccc"
 This is the border css value for searched item border.
 Note: set the full css rule.
 ######item_border_radius: default value is "5px"